Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 For ADULT EXTERNAL USE ONLY.

 If desired, add an essential oil to the mix.
 For a 1% dilution, add a maximum 40 drops of essential oil.

 The recipe above uses calendula infused oil – a skin soothing oil.
 You could add a few drops of Vitamin E oil or substitute part or all of the Calendula with Rosehip oil.

 You might also like:

 - key ingredients for making your own personal care products

-Petroleum based products don’t have to be the go to solution when you are suffering from a sore nose when you have a cold.
-Instead, look in your pantry or your natural home medical kit for an effective, gentle solution.
+Petroleum-based products don’t have to be the go-to solution when you are suffering from a sore nose when you have a cold.
+Instead, look in your pantry or your natural home medical kit for effective natural sore nose remedies.